rugk/xenforo-threema-gateway/CONTRIBUTING.md

 - whether you installed libsodium and if so:
   - which version of libsodium you installed
 - cURL version if relevant (if you experience connection/sending errors)
+- any settings, which may influence the issue you have

 An issue template will be shown when you create a new issue in this repo.